nodejs/node/doc/api/buffer.md

 `encoding` is only relevant if `value` is a string.
 Otherwise it is ignored.
 `value` is coerced to a `uint32` value if it is not a String or Number.

-The `fill()` operation writes bytes into the Buffer dumbly.
-If the final write falls in between a multi-byte character then whatever bytes fit into the buffer are written.
+If the final write of a `fill()` operation falls on a multi-byte character, then only the first bytes of that character that fit into `buf` are written.

+Example: Fill a `Buffer` with a two-byte character

 ```js
 // Prints: <Buffer c8 a2 c8>